Distances are calculated in a straight line and may not reflect actual travel distance.

 The village of Lockeridge is situated approximately 3 miles to the west of Marlborough which offers a good range of services and amenities.
 Village amenities include a village primary school and public house The Who'd a Thought It.
 There is a mainline railway station at Pewsey (about 6 miles) providing fast access to London Paddington in approximately 1 hour and approximately 15 miles to the east lies the M4.
 The countryside surrounding Lockeridge is designated as An Area of Outstanding Natural Beauty and there are many footpaths and bridleways around the village and the West Woods of Savernake Forest are close by.

 The property is set in wonderful, thoughtfully designed cottage gardens.
-To the front there is gravel parking for several cars which leads to an integral garage.
+To the front there is gravel parking for several cars.
 The drive is flanked by an area of lawn with fully stocked colourful borders and gated side access to the private rear garden.
 The enclosed back garden benefits from a southerly aspect and has been landscaped beautifully to include a generous patio, two different terraced lawn areas which are divided by well stocked flower and shrub borders which provide an array of colour and scent during the changing seasons.

 Services: Oil fired central heating.
 Mains water, electricity and drainage.
 NB: Planning permission has previously been granted (BR/E/2009/0169/FP) to add an en-suite bathroom above the garage.